Koehlerorum/cities/README.md

 ## API Documentation and Manual Testing

 The API of the service is documented using OpenAPI format.
-The documentation can be found in *api.yml* file in the root of this repository.
+The documentation can be found in the *api.yml* file in the root of this repository.

 You can read and test the API easily using [Swagger.io editor](https://editor.swagger.io/).
-In the editor select **File->Import file** and select act upload *api.yml* to the service.
+In the editor, select **File->Import file** and select act upload *api.yml* to the service.
 After this each API can be tested by: